aoliver44/nutrition_tools/README.md

 2. Correlate (Spearman) combined featureset at a user-defined threshold [default: 0.99].
 This is to identify HIGHLY redundant features.
 We do not view this as a feature engineering step, because the threshold is so high (it is mainly looking for copied data that has different column names).
 In the next ML step, a correlation-based feature engineering step can set a much lower threshold more safely (does not contribute to data leakage like this step could).
 3. For the features that are correlated at > 0.99, this program will let the user choose the features that get written to the final dataset.
 4. One-hot encode factors
     - Note: the method for one-hot encoding here creates new factors with new names.
 Note, it will **NOT** one-hot encode the label that will be used in ML (the factor you want to predict...***if it is a factor***).
-This is because the core of downstream ML (dietML.R) is the R program ranger.
+This is because downstream ML (dietML.R) uses the R program ranger.
 Ranger expects the label used in RF classification to **NOT** be a 0,1 (which is exactly what one-hot encoding does).
 If your label is 0 or 1, and is a factor, please change to A,B or control, treatment, etc.

 **OUTPUT:** (1) A .csv file for use in ML in the directory of the input.
 (2) a feature_summary.csv file which tells you what features you started with